tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture/README.md

-# Kubernetes Cluster Architecture - Components & High-level Main Objects
+# Kubernetes Architecture - Cluster Architecture, Components & Main Objects

 Kubernetes is a cluster environment consist of several machine (called Nodes).
 Kubernetes consist of objects (such as the nodes) and several components and the kubernetes cluster is designed and architected in a specific way.
 This kubernetes cluster is known as a kubernetes architecture as this cluster have specific components, objects, and requirements.
 Each component is deployed in a specific way and perform a specific task.